The Best Surety Bond Companies for 2026

 - Contractor License Bonds – Contractor license bonds are a form of commercial bond that different types of contractors must purchase to be licensed by a government authority.
 They represent a promise that contractors will behave ethically and comply with all relevant rules and regulations for their industry in the jurisdiction in which they operate.

-- Bid Bonds – Bid bonds are a type of contract bond under which a bidder promises to honor the terms of the bid once they enter into the contract.
-This prevents contractors from submitting artificially low bids and raising their prices once the contract begins.
+- Bid Bonds – Bid bonds are a type of contract bond under which a bidder promises to enter into a contract at the bid price and provide any required performance or payment bonds if they are awarded the project.
+This prevents contractors from submitting artificially low bids and then attempting to withdraw or renegotiate for a higher price before the contract is finalized.

 - Performance Bonds – Performance bonds are another contract bond and one of the most important in construction.
 Performance bonds are essentially a guarantee that the project will be completed satisfactorily.

 - Payment Bonds – Payment bonds are a form of contract bond posted by a contractor to guarantee that suppliers, laborers, subcontractors, and other vendors who work on a project will be compensated.
-If a party has earned money on a project and the contractor refuses or is unable to pay, they can file suit against the contractor to receive what they are owed.
+If a party has earned money on a project and the contractor refuses or is unable to pay, they can file a claim against the payment bond to receive what they are owed.
+This allows subcontractors and suppliers to seek compensation directly from the surety company, providing protection if the general contractor becomes insolvent.

 - Maintenance Bonds – Once a project is complete, the owner of a construction project may want additional protection for particular defects or faults that may not become apparent until later.
 Maintenance bonds guarantee that the contractor will address specific faults and defects for some time after the project is complete.